hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/6-qmmm_production.rst

 Similar to previous one, this script will save and rename the *charge_vdd.xls* file at each step for each of the QM system.
 The trajectory files generated from these three 5 ps simulations, have been analysed to extract the key geometrical parameters of underlying binding pose of substrate.
-The summary of those parameters are presented in table S1.